skurmedel/latticenoise/readme.md

 Current Status
 --------------

-There is functions for creating and destroying a lattice, and retrieving raw values from it in 1D, 2D, 3D and 4D.
+There are functions for creating and destroying a lattice, and retrieving raw values from it in 1D, 2D, 3D and 4D.
 It lacks support for arbitrary floating point coordinates with interpolation, but it is on the way.